guzzle/promises/README.md

 ```

 Calling `wait` on a promise that has been rejected will throw an exception.
 If
-the rejection reason is an instance of `\Exception` the reason is thrown.
+the rejection reason is an instance of `\Throwable` the reason is thrown.
 Otherwise, a `GuzzleHttp\Promise\RejectionException` is thrown and the reason
 can be obtained by calling the `getReason` method of the exception.